CPD Test Prep

 -

-- A well-designed drainage system maintains a flow velocity of about 2 feet per second.
+Drainage System Design for Self-Cleansing: - A well-designed drainage system maintains a flow velocity of about 2 feet per second.
 This speed is crucial to keep solids in suspension, avoiding sedimentation and blockages.

 - Designers must consider the diameter and slope of pipes, which should be proportional to the anticipated flow rate.